 The debt to assets ratio can also be thought of as the amount of a company’s assets that have been financed by debt.
-It will provide insights on past decisions made by management regarding the sources of capital they selected to pursue certain projects.
-By extension, we can also consider the debt to assets ratio as being an indirect way of measuring management’s usage of the capital structure to fund NPV-positive projects.
+It can provide insights on past decisions made by management regarding the sources of capital they selected to pursue certain projects.
+By extension, we can also consider the debt to assets ratio as being an indirect way of measuring management’s usage of its capital structure to fund NPV-positive projects.

 How can we calculate the Debt to Assets Ratio?

 The Debt to Assets Ratio can be calculated using the following formula:

 Total Debt = Short Term Debt + Long Term Debt

 Total Assets = The sum of the value of all the company’s assets found on a company’s balance sheet